reetesha/documentviewer/README.md

 2- Get all documents by tag name  http://localhost:7000/v1/api/tags/{tagid}/documents 3- get documents by tag name and document:id http://localhost:7000/v1/api/tags/{id}/documents/{documentid}

+#Browser Support
+Currently this app is supported in Chrome, Firefox & Safari for Mac and Windows

 #Problem Statement
 The objective of this project is to build a web based single-page-application user-interface to display documents organized by tags in folder like structure.
 Assume document is an email message for purpose of building the demo.